 It all begins with the application!
 Check our adoptable petsand if you find one that seems like it might be the perfect addition to your family, complete our adoption application and e-mail it to firstname.lastname@example.org.

-LOCAL ADOPTIONS: We strongly encourage local adopters to visit if you are searching for a new family member.
-Dogs and cats at the municipal shelter are kept for a very limited time before they are killed.
-The adoption fee from Cleveland Animal Control is $50 and covers spay/neuter, first set of vaccinations and de-worming.
+LOCAL ADOPTIONS: We strongly encourage local adopters to visit or the SPCA of Bradley County. if you are searching for a new family member.
+Dogs and cats at the shelters are kept for a very limited time before they are killed.
+The adoption fee is $50 and covers spay/neuter, first set of vaccinations and de-worming.
 Because of this, we do not perform local adoptions.

 NORTHEAST ADOPTION PROGRAM: For adopters outside the locaarea, including those in the northeast, once your application is approved, we'll give you a call.
 During the telephone call we'll tell you more about the pet you've chosen, tell you more about how the pet will get to you and when, explain the veterinary care the pet has received and try to answer any questions you might have.
 If you decide to commit to adopting the pet, we'll then send you several e-mails to complete the process.
 Your adoption fee will be paid via a Paypal invoice and you'll return your adoption contract and commitment contract to us.
 We'll then book your pet's transport via a USDA-licensed pet transport service and your new family member will soon be on his or her way to you!

 For our Northeast Adoption Program, the standard adoption fee for dogs is $450 and the standard adoption fee for cats is $300.
 For local adoptions, the adoption fee is significantly reduced.
 The difference in the local fee and the Northeast Adoption Program fee is the result of the increased expense to Dixie Pet Underground Railroad for additional veterinary care, Interstate Health Certificates and transportation for those pets who are traveling great distances.